AI Harness Framework

 - Acceptable outcomes and failure conditions

 Traditional systems assign roles.
 AI Harness assigns missions — bounded objectives with explicit scope, constraints, and success criteria.
-The mission defines why the agent exists and what it is authorized to accomplish.
+Mission scope is where Least Agency is operationalized: the mission defines exactly what the agent is authorized to accomplish, and nothing beyond it.

 Pillar 3: Behavioral Policy